So, 2020. The year of throwing kerosene on the fire.

 Still nothing.
 Lifting her sleeve, Kendra realized she’d been rubbing against the drawing’s bottom-right corner; her non-toxic childsafe tools wouldn’t damage the fabric permanently, but some heavy graphite chiaroscuro needed redoing.
 ‘Chiaroscuro’ was a term she picked up from Xiyuan, of course, and she loved it because filling in dark areas gave her an excuse to wear her pencil tip down to the absolute nub before resharpening.
 And then that feeling of watching the fine point withdraw from the old-school wall sharpener her school had—heavenly.
 Every time, she’d poke the tip and pretend she was Sleeping Beauty getting injected with magic bear tranquilizer.

-Realizing that the last fifteen minutes’ work was chilling on her sleeve, where it wasn’t supposed to be, caused her to growl again, and she chanted about how stupid her sleeve was, like it was the sleeve’s fault, using repetition in full effect.
-The bathroom door opened, interrupting her halfway.
+Realizing that the last fifteen minutes’ work was chilling on her sleeve, where it wasn’t supposed to be, caused her to growl again, and she chanted about how stupid her sleeve was, like it was the sleeve’s fault, using repetition to its full effect.
+The bathroom door opened, interrupting her.

 “Hello, darling.”
 The words almost spilled out.
 Even in her animalistic state, Kendra found herself being soothed by her mother’s voice, as if the lithe melody of her words picked Kenny up and floated her downstream where she didn’t have this crap happening.
 She didn’t have to look up to place the voice; Mom’s sweater announced her presence for her, being the brightest thing in the house.
 In low light, you could read next to it.
 More syrupy words spilled out.
 “Did you finish your homework yet?”